• Skip to primary navigation

 N26’s offer to reduce its foreign bank charges

-N26 offers 2 distinct services for individuals (actually 3 but the N26 metal offer is not very interesting).
-One is free but comes with some constraints, while the other one is paying but offers much wider services.
-A little overview:
+N26 offers 3 distinct services for individuals (actually 4, but the N26 metal offer isn’t very interesting, so we decided not to delve too deeply into it).
+One is free but comes with a few constraints, while the others are fee-based but offer a much wider range of services.
+Here’s a quick overview:

 This account is absolutely free and entitles you to a Mastercard.
 (The card is also free of charge).

-• A 1.7% commission is levied on withdrawals outside the euro zone.
+• A commission of 1.7% is charged on withdrawals outside the euro zone.

 More information about N26